christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 In the case of deployment, we have chance because there is a technology, *Chef*, that meets all the criteria :

-- is an opensource technology, so benefits from the thousands of technical cases on Internet and a wide community, and is certainly the best one in term of power : your infrastructure becomes code.
+- is an **opensource** technology, so benefits from the thousands of technical cases on Internet and a wide community, and is certainly the best one in term of power : your infrastructure becomes code.

-- has been choosen by Amazon AWS, the key leader for the cloud industry.
+- has been choosen by Amazon AWS, the **key leading proprietary platform** for the cloud industry.
 So you'll find plenty of other providers that will follow.

-- works also well with Vagrant, the technology for deploying on your PC.
+- works also well with Vagrant, the technology for deploying **on your PC**.
 So you can have your application/site on your PC, Mac or Linux computer in the exact same configuration as on your production.

 **Be careful** : it would be a wrong reasoning to make your deployment strategy based on Amazon AWS choices only.
 Chef is the opensource technology that makes the picture larger than the proprietary scope of Amazon.